Enjoy3325/guessing-game/README.md

 Prerequisites:
 Rust (for compiling and running the game)
 If you don't have Rust installed, you can follow the installation instructions on the official Rust website.

 Installation:
 Clone the game repository:
-bash
-Copy code

 git clone https://github.com/Enjoy3325/guessing-game.git
-Navigate to the project directory: bash
+Navigate to the project directory:
-Copy code
-cd guessing_game

 Compile and run the project:
-bash
-Copy code

 cargo run

 Playing the Game:

 The game starts by asking for the players' names.
 A random number between 1 and 100 is generated for each player.
 Each player takes turns guessing the number.
 If a player guesses the number correctly, they win the round.
 The game continues until the players decide to stop.

 Results Saving:
 The results of the game are automatically saved to the file game_results.txt, which is created in the root directory of the project.
 The file will store the scores after each round.

 Example game_results.txt file:

-yaml
-Copy code
 Player1: 3, Player2: 2
 Player1: 4, Player2: 3

 Technologies:
 Rust — the primary language used to write the game. rand — a library used to generate random numbers.

 How the Game Works:
 Players enter their names.
 A random number between 1 and 100 is generated for each player.